pure-data/externals-howto/README.rst

 The perform function is the DSP heart of each signal class.

 A pointer to an integer array is passed to it.
-This array contains the pointers, that were passed via ``dsp_add``, which must be cast back to their real type.
+This array contains the pointers that were passed via ``dsp_add``, which must be cast back to their real type.

-The perform function has to return a pointer to integer, that points to the address behind the stored pointers of the function.
+The perform function must return a pointer to an integer, that points to the address behind the stored pointers of the function.
 This means that the return argument equals the argument of the perform function plus the number of pointer variables (as declared as the second argument of